NEW: Learn SwiftData for free with my all-new book! >>

 Paul Hudson @twostraws

-SwiftUI gives us three kinds of gradients to work with, and like colors they are also views that can be drawn in our UI.
+SwiftUI gives us four kinds of gradients to work with, and like colors most of them are also views that can be drawn in our UI.

 Gradients are made up of several components: